 Year 7 Drama Club – at the start of the autumn we run a drama club for the Year 7, twice a week after school just until the October half term.
 In this time we create an ensemble performance lasting about ten minutes which is performed at the ‘Meet My Tutor’ evening towards the end of October, in front of a massive audience of Year 7 parents.
 There is always a large take up for this and so we enlist the help of A’ level drama students.
 This provides an early opportunity for new students who enjoy the creative arts to get involved in something exciting and meaningful in their first half term at Woodroffe.
-This year we used Roald Dahl’s Revolting Rhyme of ‘Cinderella’.
+Our last performance used a poem by Maya Angelou ‘Life Doesn’t Frighten Me’.

 Every year at the end of the autumn term all of the Year 7 with their tutors, co-tutors and year head are taken to watch a professional pantomime.
-We usually go to the Octagon Theatre in Yeovil, this year it is ‘Peter Pan’.
+We usually go to the Octagon Theatre in Yeovil, last year it was ‘Snow White’ described as ‘magical’ by one of our year 7.
 The Year 7 spend the second half of the autumn term exploring the pantomime genre in their lessons, looking at for example, silent comedy and slapstick and so watching a pantomime is a great way to finish off this project.

 Year 8 and 9 Drama clubs are also run at different times and on different themes and skills.